Nminkwitz/Database_Mgmt_SQL_Analytics/README.md

 # Final Project Description
-FINAL PROJECT &amp; other course files
+FINAL PROJECT &amp; other important course files

+This repository demonstrates the work completed for this final group project.
+The